styczen/Reconfigurable-Systems/README.md

-# Systemy-Rekonfigurowalne
+# Reconfigurable Systems
-Kodu konfigurujące FPGA w języku Verilog
+Code for FPGA configuration in Verilog